Selvaraj-Sathish/terraform-series/01-IAC/VPC-manual.md

 Congratulations!
 You've manually set up a VPC with public and private subnets, an Internet Gateway, and a public route table.
 This manual process provides valuable insights into AWS networking.

-**Next steps**: Explore automating such tasks with tools like Terraform or AWS CloudFormation for improved efficiency and consistency.
+**Next steps**: Explore automating such tasks with tools like Terraform for improved efficiency and consistency.  **Go to VPC-terraform.md**